Last updated: 24 April 2026

 More Tips for The Poor Traveler

-- First of all, please don’t be an asshole.
-Don’t leave trash on the beach.
+- Don’t leave trash on the beach.
 Whatever you bring to the place, take them with you when you leave.
 You’ll find some spots on the beach with trash, but most of them are not from the community but just washed ashore from the city.

 - Use coral-friendly sunscreen.
 A study conducted by Archives of Environmental Contamination and Toxicology revealed that most sunscreen products contain chemicals like oxybenzone, parabens and benzophenone that are harmful to marine life.
 Most, not all.
 Choose brands that are reef-friendly and do do not contain the said chemicals.